 A Singer’s Guide to Surviving in a Band

 Coming into a band as a singer can be quite daunting as our musical training can be quite different to that of an instrumentalist.
 Many singers don’t often have the experience of working alongside other musicians.
 When I started singing in a band, I was overwhelmed and felt rather insecure about my musical practice.
 Here are some practical tips I learnt first hand on how to be confident with your singing and how to make the most of singing in a band whilst learning as much as you can.

 Learn Your Theory

 Listen to the Other Parts

 Okay, so you’ve started rehearsing, but you feel like your singing is all over the place.
 You don’t know when to come in and you don’t know what you’re doing.
-If this sounds like you, then you probably need to start really listening to all the other parts in your group.
+If this sounds like you, then you probably need to start really listening to all the other parts of your group.
 Learn how to count, so you know when your part comes in.
 You could even practise listening to the instrumental parts around you to see what they’re doing and use that as a timing guide.
 If you’re really worried about timing, ask the musicians you’re working with to cue you on when to come in.
 Have your lyrics printed out or memorised and make notes of timing.
 Practise songs over and over until you feel confident about your part and your place within the group.